Start your MG journey with a

 Building Your Support Network

 You are not alone on this journey.
 Establishing a clear plan for ongoing care and connecting with others can provide valuable support.
+Consider bringing these questions to your next appointment and noting any actions or contacts.
+A simple plan—who to call, when to check in, and where to find support—can make day-to-day decisions easier.

-Topics for discussion:
+Topics for Discussion May Include:

 Follow-Up Care: